jlorieau/mollib/docs/recipes/api_recipes.rst

 Loading a Molecule
 ------------------

-A molecule can be loaded directory from molecule objects.
-The following will automatically download the file and cache it and read in the PDB for the structure '2kxa'.
+A molecule can be loaded directly from molecule objects.
+The following will automatically download the file, cache it and read in the PDB for the structure '2kxa'.

 .. code:: python